Booking Terms and Conditions

 In respect of any loss or damage to property including luggage which are not covered by any international conventions, and where liability is not limited by reference to any enactment, terms or conditions, then any legal liability that the Carrier may have for any such losses or damage will be limited to £500 per Passenger.

 Under EU law you have rights in some circumstances to refunds and/or compensation from your airline in cases of denied boarding, cancellation or delay to flights.
 Full details of these rights will be publicised at EU airports and will also be available from airlines.
 However, reimbursement in such cases will not automatically entitle you to a refund of your holiday cost from us.
 If any payments to you are due from us, any payment made to you by the airline will be deducted from this amount.
 If your airline does not comply with these rules you should complain to the Civil Aviation Authority on 0330 022 1500 / www.caa.co.uk.
-Any such claims shall be subject to English Law in respect of any quantum or liability and all proceedings shall be within the domain of the English courts but not exclusively so if you live elsewhere in the UK, when the courts of Scotland and Northern Ireland also have jurisdiction.
+Any such claims shall be subject to English Law in respect of any quantum or liability and all proceedings shall be within the domain of the English courts.

-You and every person travelling in your booking are themselves responsible for ensuring that they have a valid passport, appropriate visas and conform to the health regulations regarding vaccinations current at the time of travel (please refer to the Useful Information section further details).
+You and every person travelling in your booking are themselves responsible for ensuring that they have a valid passport, appropriate visas and conform to the health regulations regarding vaccinations current at the time of travel (please refer to the Useful Information page 100 for further details).